wnuqui/awesome_print_json/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/wnuqui/pj.
+Bug reports and pull requests are welcome on GitHub at https://github.com/wnuqui/awesome_print_json.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Acknowledgements

+**awesome_print_json** is a simple, thin, CLI wrapper for [awesome_print](https://github.com/awesome-print/awesome_print) gem.

+## Similar gem

+[apj](https://rubygems.org/gems/apj) is a similar CLI gem.
+As a difference, **awesome_print_json** just rely on output being piped to it.

 ## License